At a Glance

 ✨Show Your Passion for SEN Education

-Make sure to express your enthusiasm for working with pupils with Special Educational Needs (SEN).
-Share specific examples of how you've positively impacted students' lives in the past, as this will demonstrate your commitment to their education and well-being.
+Make sure to express your enthusiasm for working with pupils with Special Educational Needs.
+Share specific examples of how you've positively impacted students' lives in the past, and demonstrate your commitment to fostering an inclusive learning environment.